 This solar panel is light and flexible.
 It work very well at all angles of the sun just lying flat on the ground, though if you use poles and stakes to keep it facing the sun throughout the day you will get max wattage.

-This unit is the all in one battery, charge controller and inverter.
-It has USB ports to charge phones and other items and an AC port (with attachment) to plug in and charge other items.
+This unit is the all in one battery & charge controller.
+It has USB ports to charge phones and other items and an AC port (with additional AC adapter attachment) to plug in and charge other items.